SandroPeham/Techlab/README.md

 # Techlab
-Used to support the iOS App Techlab for issues.
+Used to support the iOS App Calculator Pro - Linear Algebra for issues.